kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 -->

-In addition to using `pod-template-hash` added by the Deployment controller, users can also provide the customized key in  `MatchLabelKey` to identify which pods should be grouped.
+In addition to using `pod-template-hash` added by the Deployment controller, users can also provide the customized key in `MatchLabelSelectors.Key` to identify which pods should be grouped.
 If so, the user needs to ensure that it is correct and not duplicated with other unrelated workloads.